Medical technology advancements result in better diagnosis and patient care—often, saving lives.

 The Da Vinci Robot has been helping surgeons operate on patients since 2000.
 Used in thoracic, cardiac, urologic and spine surgery, the robots’ fours arms can hold a multitude of instruments to make incisions, remove organs, close incision points—all at the direction of the surgeon.
 Surgeons at Keck Medicine of USC perform more robotic surgeries than at any other hospital in the metro Los Angeles area.

-Eric L. Chang, MD, chair of the Department of Radiation Oncology at the Keck School of Medicine of USC explains that in addition to the technology, it takes an expert team.
+Eric L. Chang, MD, chair of the Department of Radiation Oncology at the Keck School of Medicine of USC explains the importance of an expert team in addition to the advanced technology.
 “The Gamma Knife® platform, combined with our multidisciplinary team, allows us at Keck Medicine of USC to deliver the absolute best possible care for patients seeking treatments to complex disorders of the brain,” said Dr. Chang.

 CyberKnife® Radiosurgery and TrueBeam Stx Radio Therapy System